OCA/e-commerce/website_sale_cart_selectable/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allows you to enable or disable the button 'Add to cart' in the e-commerce on a per-product basis.
+This module allows you to enable or disable the "Add to cart" button in the e-commerce on a per-product basis.

 **Table of contents**